pan-roy/pan-roy.github.io/_posts/2024-03-28-json-to-csv.md

 The transformed tabular data offers versatile integration options, such as direct incorporation into Excel workpapers or backup storage in a corporate network drive.
 From this point, various possibilities emerge, including automated reporting snapshots, self-refreshing Tableau dashboards, and centralized data repositories.

-In our next example, we will apply the acquired knowledge to a different scenario, focusing on extracting transaction listings [TODO: provide hyperlink].
+In our next example, we will apply the acquired knowledge to a different scenario, focusing on extracting [transaction listings](https://www.roypan.cc/posts/transactions-api/).